coddingtonbear/jira-select/docs/query.rst

 Expressions are (with one caveat) valid Python expressions.
 The single caveat is that you can use curly braces to quote field names.
-These curly-brace-quoted fields will be replaced by the actual Jira field name before processing the expression in Python.
+These curly-brace-quoted fields will be replaced with the actual Jira field name before processing the expression in Python.

 For example; if you have a custom field named ``customfield10010``